Born in Los Angeles

 Al has been living in Copenhagen Denmark with his Danish wife.
 They have lived in Denmark since 1990, relocating after the devastating earthquake in 1989.

 From 2012 until summer 2015, Al Campos was studying for his teaching degree at N. Zahles Lærerseminarium (teacher seminarium) in Copenhagen as an English and Music teacher.
 In June 2015 Al received his teaching degree.
-Presently, Al is working fulltime, teaching music and art to pupils, grades 1-4 at Institut Sankt Joseph in Copenhagen.
+Since 2016, Al has been working fulltime, teaching music and English to pupils, grades 0-9 at Al Quds Skole in Nordvest, Copenhagen.
+Prior to that he taught music and english at Institut Sankt Joseph and also at Odsherreds Efterskole from 2006-2011.

 Al still performs music with his band SoulHarmonic as well as singing and recording in the genres of Soul, Jazz, Funk & Salsa, with deep roots in Gospel music.
 With his own band, Al Campos & SoulHarmonic they have released two CD’s and have performed throughout Denmark and have had the pleasure of touring East Africa three times.